SummaryRead the full fact sheet

-People with HIV or hepatitis B or C participate in a wide range of sports without restrictions.
+People with , or participate in a wide range of sports without restrictions.
 The risk that a player infected with one of these blood-borne viruses (BBVs) will spread it to other players is extremely small.
 For example, there are no documented cases of transmission of HIV from one athlete to another during participation in a sporting event.

 How HIV and hepatitis B and C are spread

-The human immunodeficiency virus (HIV) damages the immune system and can cause acquired immune deficiency syndrome (AIDS) if untreated.
+HIV damages the immune system and can cause acquired immune deficiency syndrome (AIDS) if untreated.
 Hepatitis B and C are viruses that can cause serious damage to the liver.

 Hepatitis C is spread through blood-to-blood transmission only, but is not thought to be sexually transmitted unless blood is present.

-Infection of HIV and hepatitis
+Sport and transmission of HIV and hepatitis

 - sweat or saliva from other sportspeople